 Example: Gary and Henry are next door neighbors.
-Both homes share access to a walkway at the rear of the property.
-When Gary exits the rear of his property, he must walk passed Henry's house to get to the street.
+Both homes share access to a walkway at the rear of the real estate.
+When Gary exits the rear of his property, he must walk passed Henry’s house to get to the street.

 Henry is tired of people walking down the walkway late at night making noise.
 Henry plants a large hedge at the rear of his property.
 The hedge grows over the walkway, preventing people from passing by.
 Gary can no longer freely use the rear of his property to get to the street using the public easement.

 Henry’s actions may constitute both a private and public nuisance.
 However, Gary may be able to file a private nuisance claim against Henry is obstructing the free use of Gary’s property.

 In one case, homeowners filed a private nuisance lawsuit against a neighboring property for planting trees that shaded their home.
 The court determined that planting trees on neighboring property that blocked the sun was not a private nuisance.
 A landowner generally has no easement for light and air over adjoining land.8